ChristianKlass/home-media-server/readme.md

   - '1234:8989' #it's always <host-port>:<container-port>
 ```

 After you expose them, you need to fumble around in their settings page to find something like `Base URL`.
-Change the base URL to the address you provided in the `PathPrefix` label for Traefik:
+Change the base URL to the address you provided in the `PathPrefix` label for Traefik.
+It's the second label:
 ```
 sonarr:
   image: linuxserver/sonarr:preview